 The school will continue to use the system of support plans to record the steps taken to meet the needs of individual pupils, where appropriate.
-The AGT Co-ordinator is responsible for ensuring that records are kept and are available when needed, in line with the school's GDPR policies.
+The Assistant Head, Academic is responsible for ensuring that records are kept and are available when needed, in line with the school's GDPR policies.
 These are available to share with parents in review meetings and parent consultations.

 All staff members have access to individual information via the school system.
-P